How to build dynamic blocks in a flow email (new editor)

 5. Drag a table block into your email.

-7. Click back to the Content tab to adjust your column types.
-Generally, an abandoned cart message will show images of the abandoned items on the left and details about the item on the right.
+8. Generally, an abandoned cart message shows images of the abandoned items on the left and details about the item on the right.
 Click on the left or right row selector, then click Text or Image to change the cell type.

 Step 3: identify your row collection